Our Services

 Helpful Resources

-Esophageal spasm can cause chest pain that closely mimics a heart attack, including crushing, radiating discomfort.
-Doctors distinguish between the two by evaluating pain triggers, duration, and relief patterns, alongside ECG results and cardiac biomarker tests.
-If heart tests come back normal, additional diagnostics like barium swallow imaging and esophageal manometry can detect abnormal muscle contractions in the esophagus that point to a spasm.
+Esophageal spasm can cause chest pain that closely mimics a heart attack, often producing crushing, radiating discomfort.
+Doctors distinguish the two conditions by evaluating pain triggers, duration, and relief patterns, alongside ECG results and cardiac biomarker tests.
+When heart tests return normal, follow-up diagnostics such as barium swallow imaging and esophageal manometry can identify the abnormal muscle contractions that confirm an esophageal spasm.

-Because chest pain has many possible causes—some urgent, some manageable—understanding your specific symptoms is the critical first step.
-Take a free, instant, online symptom check to clarify what may be driving your discomfort and confidently plan your next steps in care.
+Because chest pain has many possible causes—ranging from urgent cardiac events to manageable digestive conditions—pinpointing your specific symptoms is the essential first step toward the right care.
+Take a free, instant, online symptom check to clarify what may be driving your discomfort and confidently plan your next steps.

 Chest pain is one of the scariest sensations many people ever feel.
 Often, our first thought is a heart attack—but it could be something else, like an esophageal spasm.
 Understanding how doctors tell these two conditions apart can help you get the right care quickly and ease unnecessary worry.